alphagov/smart-answers/doc/question-templates.md

 * Valid for all question types
 * `govspeak` argument is a String in [Govspeak][] format
-* Used to generate the main content (appearing above the input control)
+* Used to generate the main content (appearing above the input control, e.g. text input element)

 ### `post_body(govspeak)`